BySylex/BySylex/README.md

 - 👨‍💻 My projects are finished, I will add when I have an active project [BySylex#0001](BySylex#0001)

-- 📝 I usually play games, spend time with my friends on Discord, [about:blank](about:blank)
+- 📝 I usually play games, spend time with my friends on Discord,

 - 💬 Ask me about **You can ask what I do, what I like, some information about coding languages!**